The Cause of Knee Pain: Why It’s a Consequence of Something Else

 Terms such as growing pains, knee tendonitis, meniscal tears, patellofemoral pain, Iliotibial band syndrome, arthritis, etc, are all becoming more widely recognized and understood by the general public.

-In short, there’s every chance either you suffer from knee pain, or you know someone who does.
+In short, there's every chance you may suffer from knee pain, or you know someone who does.

 Yet despite how common it is, we still often lack the necessary perspective to understand the underlying cause of knee pain.
 Interestingly, it’s not often what you’d immediately expect.